Citi vs. JPMorgan Chase

 Capability Citi (CitiConnect® + CitiDirect®) JPMorgan (J.P.
 Morgan Access® + Payments APIs) Confidence

-API philosophy Public materials emphasize one-window connectivity across files, SWIFT, ERP integrator, and APIs, with current public Citi materials tying the stack to 90+ countries and 135+ currencies for message and file exchange.
+API philosophy Public materials emphasize one-window connectivity across files, SWIFT, ERP integrator, APIs, and pre-built integrations, with Citi citing 90+ markets and 130+ currencies transacted (Platform and Data Services, November 2025) and a broader developer marketplace for API discovery.
 Public materials emphasize a single API for global multi-payment connectivity, but with a broader portfolio of rail- and use-case-specific products layered around it.
 High

 Machine-to-human handoff Citi most explicitly presents the portal-plus-connectivity model as integrated: CitiDirect® plus CitiConnect®, with Citi Service Insights and SWIFT gpi case-resolution features on CitiDirect BE®.
 J.P.
 Morgan presents Access® as a global cash-management platform with online, mobile, API, file transmission, and SWIFT options.
 The public materials show breadth clearly, but exception-management handoff is less explicitly documented in the reviewed pages.
 Medium

-Developer portal posture Public Citi materials are more implementation- and onboarding-adjacent than before: portal signals, API playbook examples, dedicated FAQ routes, pre-built integrations, marketplace partner pages, and digital onboarding surfaces are all now more visible.
+Developer portal posture Public Citi materials are more implementation- and onboarding-adjacent than before: Account Services docs, outgoing-payment docs, payment acceptance, Virtual Cards, Token Services, API playbook examples, dedicated FAQ routes, pre-built integrations, marketplace partner pages, and digital onboarding surfaces are all now more visible.
 The J.P.
 Morgan Payments Developer Portal is broader and more obviously productized in public: quick starts, auth/versioning docs, treasury APIs, fraud APIs, and liquidity/blockchain balance APIs.
 High

 TMS and implementation surfaces Citi now publicly exposes a stronger partner ecosystem signal through named TMS integration routes for FIS, Kyriba, Trovata, GTreasury, TIS, Finqware, multiple ION products, and related marketplace paths, plus FAQ surfaces for setup and certificates.
 J.P.
 Morgan exposes the stronger API-build path through Quick start, OAuth, callbacks, balances, and product documentation, but a less explicit reviewed public TMS partner inventory.
 High